Parish/DistrictGrasby/West Lindsey

 VisitsAP 4 Aug 1997 | DS/HH 12 Mar 2012

-All Hallows church, Clixby, is the 13C chancel of a larger church which was a ruin until 1889, when the chancel was restored and a west porch added.
+All Hallows church, Clixby, is the 13th century chancel of a larger church which was a ruin until 1889, when the chancel was restored and a west porch added.
 It is now a CCT church.
-The remains of the cross stand in the churchyard to the west of the church.
-If the nave had survived, it would have been at the west end of the nave or tower.
+The remains of the cross stand in the churchyard to the west of the church but are a recent (1890) addition to the churchyard.

 There is a very battered octagonal socket stone set on two modern steps.
 (AP suggests it was square with moulded corners now eroded to octagonal).
 It retains a fragment of original shaft – all the rest is restored.
-The original piece of shaft is 66 cms high beginning square and chamfered to octagonal.
-Measures 0.32m N-S by 0.3m E-W at base, tapering.
-It is set in the S/S with lead.
+The original piece of shaft is 0.66m high beginning square and chamfered to octagonal.
+It measures 0.32m N-S by 0.3m E-W at base, tapering.
+It is set in the socket with lead.

 The socket stone is very battered and eroded – it is c.
-0.75m across with a maximum depth of 0.38m.
+0.75m across with a maximum height of 0.38m.
 It is just possible it had carvings on alternate faces.
+The restored cross is 4.6m high and the head is a gabled crucifix bearing figures of Christ and of the Madonna.

-The battered cross base and fragment of surviving shaft of Clixby churchyard cross, restored by Hodgson Fowler in 1889.
+The battered cross base and fragment of surviving shaft of the cross in Clixby churchyard, restored in 1890.

 Clixby cross shaft – set in the socket stone with lead.